Company formation in the Czech Republic

 Basic steps for opening a branch

-- Branch management: A branch must have a designated manager whose authority is limited by a power of attorney from the parent company.
+- Branch management: The Branch should have an appointed manager whose powers are circumscribed by the power of attorney issued by the parent company.

-- Legal address in the Czech Republic: The branch must have a legal address in the Czech Republic, which is used for official correspondence and registration purposes.
+- Legal address in the Czech Republic: The branch shall have a legal address in the Czech Republic that may be used for official correspondence and also for its registration purposes.

 Advantages of opening a branch